| Animation refers

 independent animation producers have gone on to enter the professional

 animation industry.
+Illustration:

 This animation moves at 10 frames per second.